Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Sanding Grit

 Although both tools can accommodate the available sandpapers in the market, an orbital sander can cater to almost every grit specification.
-You may not know, but belt sanders need a specific sandpaper size.
+On the other hand, belt sanders require specific sandpaper sizes.

 Makita Sander